jawah/urllib3.future/docs/v2-migration-guide.rst

 .. note::

-  If you're not able to support both 1.26.x and v2.0 of urllib3 at the same time with your package please `open an issue on GitHub <https://github.com/urllib3/urllib3/issues>`_ or reach out in `our community Discord channel <https://discord.gg/urllib3>`_.
+  If you're not able to support urllib3.future with your package please `open an issue on GitHub <https://github.com/jawah/urllib3.future/issues>`_.

 Migrating as an application developer?